wp-plugins/antispam-bee/readme.txt

 * Clean up after uninstall the plugin
 * Anonymous and independent

+= What's New in Antispam Bee 1.0 =
+* WordPress 2.8 support

 = What's New in Antispam Bee 0.9 =
 * Mark as spam only comments or only pings